Skycoin (SKY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Skycoin Historical Price

-According to the latest data gathered on Skycoin live price page, the current price of Skycoin is 0.03747794USD.
-The circulating supply of Skycoin(SKY) is 22.58M SKY , giving it a market capitalization of $846.21K.
+According to the latest data gathered on Skycoin live price page, the current price of Skycoin is 0.04776062USD.
+The circulating supply of Skycoin(SKY) is 22.58M SKY , giving it a market capitalization of $1.08M.

 - 24-hour0.00%$ --$ --$ --